Shimshon Rozen

-Shimshon Rozen (שמשון רוזן; 12 September 1952 – 16 December 2011) was an Israeli Air Force weapon systems officer and a colonel in the Israeli Defense Forces (IDF).
+Shimshon Rozen (שמשון רוזן; 12 September 1952 – 16 December 2011) was an Israeli Air Force weapon systems officer and a colonel in the Israel Defense Forces (IDF).
 Rozen participated in the Yom Kippur War and 1982 Lebanon War, accumulating hundreds of operational flying hours.
 Rozen also participated in the IAF's historic flight over the Auschwitz concentration camp.

 Biography

 Shimshon Rozen was born and raised in the Arnona neighborhood of Jerusalem.
 He attended Rehavia high school.
 During the Six-Day War the family home was shelled by the Jordanian army, though the house was empty at the time.
 On 22 June 1982, Rozen received his Bachelor of Engineering BSc in electrical engineering from Ben-Gurion University.
 After retiring from the army, Rozen studied for an MBA.